pombase/website/src/docs/documentation/gene-page-transcript.md

 1. ID(s) and genomic location(s).
 The transcript systematic ID is the gene systematic ID with a suffix appended.
-The primary transcript suffix is ".1", and any annotated alternative transcripts receive sequentially numbered suffixes.
+The primary transcript suffix is ".1", and any additional annotated transcript isoforms receive sequentially numbered suffixes.

 2. By default, intron and exon positions are shown in the table as genomic coordinates.
 When the "Show transcript